jo-tools/ats-codesign-innosetup/README.md

      - *it's prepared for all Windows Build Targets (WIN32, WIN64, ARM64)*
      - *it uses parameters so that it can be configured from within the Post Build Script*
    - *or use your own InnoSetup script*
-2. Create a Post Build Script in your project and copy-and-paste the example Post Build Script `InnoSetup` provided in `ATS CodeSign Docker.xojo_project`
+2. Create a Post Build Script in your project and copy-and-paste the example Post Build Script `InnoSetup` provided in `ATS CodeSign InnoSetup.xojo_project`
 3. Make sure this Post Build Script runs after the Step 'Windows: Build' *(and after `CodeSign` to ensure you include the codesigned application in the windows installer)*
 4. Read the comments in the provided Post Build Script, modify it according to your needs *(e.g. change the value of `sAPP_PUBLISHER_URL` to your own website)*
    The example Post Build Script is designed to be quite generic and using the provided universal innosetup script will: